The Art of Refusing Without Being Disliked: Moving Beyond the Too-Direct 「無理です」

 「せっかくですが、今回は参加を見送ります。」

-So far, we have looked at softer refusals.
+So far, we have looked at soft ways to refuse.

-When your safety or peace of mind is involved.
+A situation related to your safety or peace of mind.

 Common mistakes learners make